Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.0Location

-Why for a family holiday — Hāna-Maui Resort sits in Hāna town on the eastern coast of Maui — a 2.5-hour drive from the airport along the road-to-Hāna (the famous 64-bridge, 600-curve road) — and is the only luxury resort on this side of the island.
-Sixty-six rooms and suites across the property, the upper-…
+Why for a family holiday: Hāna-Maui Resort sits in Hāna town on the eastern coast of Maui, a 2.5-hour drive from the airport along the road-to-Hāna (the famous 64-bridge, 600-curve road), and is the only luxury resort on this side of the island.
+Sixty-six rooms and suites across the property; the sea-facing cottages take open coastline, and the road to Hana means committing the family to the quiet for a few days, which is the point.

 Best room: Sea Ranch Cottage (the cliffside family-of-four flagship) or multi-bedroom rental cottage for the family-of-six option.